-When applying for a cabin crew position, there are a few tests that you have to take in order for the airline to determine if you are fit for the job.
+When applying for a cabin crew position, there are a few tests that you have to take for the airline to determine if you are fit for the job.
 One of paramount importance is the English test, and it is a “pass or fail” part of the assessment.

-One of the minimum requirements when applying for the cabin crew position is fluency in English; however fluency is often considered a grey area.
+One of the minimum requirements when applying for the cabin crew position is fluency in English; however, fluency is often considered a grey area.

 Here is a more practical definition of what should be considered fluent if English is not your first language:

 -you can understand most of what it is communicated to you at a reasonable speed by a non-native English speaker

 -you can express your opinions, thoughts, and feelings in simple sentences